Exclavia/Satellite-Tracker/README.md

 More to be added in future.

 Script can be modified fairly easily to add or remove satellites.
-Main satellite info file: `data/satinfo.txt` - See [README](https://github.com/Exclavia/Satellite-Tracker/blob/main/data%2FREADME.md)
+Main satellite info file: `data/satinfo.txt` - See [Satellite Info Format](https://github.com/Exclavia/Satellite-Tracker/blob/main/data%2FREADME.md)

 ## External Usage